- Core Faculty

 We ask that you enter into an intentional discernment process to assess your readiness for the Living School.
-There is potential for positive transformation as a result of your involvement in this program, which can challenge the status quo of your own psyche, spirituality, worldview, and relationships with others.
+There is potential for positive growth as a result of your involvement in this program, which can challenge the status quo of your own psyche, spirituality, worldview, and relationships with others.
 Before applying, please take the following steps.

-Reflect on your openness to the Franciscan Alternative Orthodoxy, the Perennial Tradition, and the Lineage, Themes and Educational Disciplines of the Living School.
+Reflect on your openness to the Franciscan Alternative Orthodoxy, the the Perennial Tradition, and the Lineage, Themes and Educational Disciplines of the Living School.
 All these elements are foundational to the curriculum.

 You are an ideal candidate for the Living School for Action and Contemplation if you:

-Acknowledge the role that contemplation plays in non-dual consciousness and are engaged in some form of contemplative practice (i.e., centering prayer, lectio divina, meditation, yoga, etc.).
+Engage in some form of contemplative practice (i.e., centering prayer, lectio divina, meditation, yoga, etc.).

 Are willing to learn how to use the online tools and technologies that underpin the School’s dissemination of content.

 Are willing to step outside of your comfort zone and participate in online and in-person community discussions with a mix of peers.